Gyrator: Applications

-Passive gyrators

-Numerous passive circuits exist in theory for a gyrator function.
-However, when constructed of lumped elements there are always negative elements present.
-These negative elements have no corresponding real component so cannot be implemented in isolation.
-Such circuits can be used in practice, in filter design for instance, if the negative elements are absorbed into an adjacent positive element.
-Once active components are permitted, however, a negative element can easily be implemented with a negative impedance converter.
-For instance, a real capacitor can be transformed into an equivalent negative inductor.
+Impedance inversion

 In microwave circuits, impedance inversion can be achieved using a quarter-wave impedance transformer instead of a gyrator.
 The quarter-wave transformer is a passive device and is far simpler to build than a gyrator.
 Unlike the gyrator, the transformer is a reciprocal component.
 The transformer is an example of a distributed-element circuit.

 In other energy domains

 Analogs of the gyrator exist in other energy domains.
 The analogy with the mechanical gyroscope has already been pointed out in the name section.
 Also, when systems involving multiple energy domains are being analysed as a unified system through analogies, such as mechanical-electrical analogies, the transducers between domains are considered either transformers or gyrators depending on which variables they are translating.
 Electromagnetic transducers translate current into force and velocity into voltage.
 In the impedance analogy however, force is the analog of voltage and velocity is the analog of current, thus electromagnetic transducers are gyrators in this analogy.
 On the other hand, piezoelectric transducers are transformers (in the same analogy).